ETIMC/Report/typst/sections/Sprint 1.typ

   align: start,
   table.header([*Id*], [*Feature*], [*Description*]),
-  [1], [MCU], [Each device should be run by an MCU.], [2], [Dedicated MIDI host], [Host should act as MIDI controller and interface with a DAW.], [3], [Digital Audio Workstation], [Sound should be produced using a DAW on a computer.], [4], [Wireless connection], [Controllers should interface wirelessly with Host.], [5], [NFC reader], [A NFC Reader should be used for changing controllers' instruments.], [6], [Display], [A display should relay information and engage users.], [7], [Low power consumption], [Controllers should be powered by batteries, and the host should be bus-powered by its connected computer.], [8], [Plug'N'Play], [Devices should simply work when turned on, without any tinkering or configurating, and the order of the devices being turned on shouldn't matter.], [9], [Low latency], [There should be no perceivable latency from when a user interacts with a controller to when a sound is produced.], [10], [Interactive sensors], [Controllers should have sensors for the user to interact with.]
+  [1], [MCU], [Each device should be run by an MCU.], [2], [Dedicated MIDI Host], [Host should act as MIDI Controller and interface with a DAW.], [3], [Digital Audio Workstation], [Sound should be produced using a DAW on a computer.], [4], [Wireless connection], [Controllers should interface wirelessly with the Host.], [5], [NFC reader], [An NFC Reader should be used for changing the Controllers' instruments.], [6], [Display], [A display should relay information and engage users.], [7], [Low power consumption], [Controllers should be powered by batteries, and the Host should be bus-powered by its connected computer.], [8], [Plug'N'Play], [Devices should simply work when turned on, without any tinkering or configurating, and the order of the devices being turned on shouldn't matter.], [9], [Low latency], [There should be no perceivable latency from when a user interacts with a Controller to when a sound is produced.], [10], [Interactive sensors], [Controllers should have sensors for the user to interact with.]
   ),
   caption: [Technical requirements]